 The sulcus groove actually reminds me of another human feature, which also happens to be a fun anatomy term for wooing friends at cocktail parties.
 Because everyone likes to discuss anatomy after a few cocktails.
 I’m talking about the suprasternal notch.
 It’s that cute little concavity at the bottom of the neck, just below the Adam’s apple, between the two clavicles (collar bones).

-But the parallels between bamboo and humans goes beyond even that superficial oddity.
+But the parallels between bamboo and humans go beyond even that superficial oddity.
 As I mentioned at the top of this article, the bamboo nodes are comparable to human joints or knuckles.
 The pair of images below really brings that kinship into focus.

 Final fun fact

 As long as we’re studying peculiar anatomical features of plants and humans, and preparing ourselves for trivia night, here’s one last item.
-Can anyone tell me the name for those little strings that turn up when you peel a banana?
+Can anyone tell me the name of those little strings that turn up when you peel a banana?
 Most of us separate them delicately and discard them.

 But the phloem bundles, as they’re properly called, are actually packed with nutrition.
-Vascular tissues, essential to the health of the plant, they transport the sugars of photosynthesis and deliver critical nutrients to all the cells of the organism.
+Vascular tissues, essential to the health of the plant, transport the sugars of photosynthesis and deliver critical nutrients to all the cells of the organism.
 So perhaps they’re more appealing than you first thought!

 Further reading